JavierSplvd/java-cleaning-robots/Readme.md

 This is my solution for the exercise of the cleaning robots.
 I have used Java 20 as the programming language and JUnit 5 for the tests.

-The code is split into entities, usecases and adapters.
-The entities are the objects that represent the domain of the problem.
-The usecases are the different actions that can be performed in the domain.
-And the adapters are the different implementations of the interfaces that are needed to run the usecases, the user will interact with the application through one of these adapters.
+The code is split into entities and delivery.
+The entities are the objects that are used in the application, like the robot or the factory.
+The delivery is the code that is used to run the application, like the input handling.

 # Requirements